mkavana/docs/_posts/05-workflow/2020-06-05-id-process.md

     > **Note**: An item in your GitHub checklist can be a single topic, lesson or file (as appropriate).
 If necessary, consult the content author to determine a suitable approach to dividing the module content into GitHub checklist items.
     >
-    > Checklists provide a convenient way for ID reviewers, content authors, and other contributors to track progress of an ID review.
+    > Checklists provide a convenient way for ID reviewers, content authors, and other contributors to track the progress of an ID review.
 Checklists are *optional*; ID reviewers are *not required* to use checklists on GitHub.
     >

 12. From the right side menu of the GitHub page **Open a pull request**, in the **Reviewers** section, select the **gear icon**.
 In the **text entry field**, enter the content author's GitHub username.
 Then, choose the author's GitHub username from the list to add the author as a reviewer to the PR.